What is Cost Allocation?

 2. Helps evaluate and motivate staff

-Cost allocation helps determine if the cost assigned to specific departments returns the expected revenues.
+Cost allocation helps determine if specific departments are profitable or not.
 If the cost object is not profitable, the company can evaluate the performance of the staff members to determine if a decline in productivity is the cause of the non-profitability of the cost objects.

-On the other hand, if the company recognizes a specific department as the most profitable department in the company, the employees assigned to that department will be motivated to work hard and stay ahead of the rest in terms of performance.
+On the other hand, if the company recognizes and rewards a specific department for achieving the highest profitability in the company, the employees assigned to that department will be motivated to work hard and continue with their good performance.

 Thank you for reading CFI’s guide to Cost Allocation.
 In order to help you become a world-class financial analyst and advance your career to your fullest potential, these additional resources will be very helpful: